airbytehq/airbyte/docs/understanding-airbyte/connections/README.md

 ## Sync modes

-Note that Sync mode names are generally composed of two parts on purpose.
-This is because Source and Destination connectors are decoupled from each other.
-One is responsible for reading, and the other for writing.
+A sync mode governs how Airbyte reads from a source and writes to a destination.
+Airbyte provides 4 different sync modes to account for various use cases.
+To minimise confusion, a mode's behavior is reflected in its name.
+The easiest way to understand Airbyte's sync modes is to understand how the modes are named.

-1. The first part of the sync mode name denotes how source connectors work:
+1. The first part of the name denotes how the source connector reads data from the source:

-  * Incremental: Read only the last records in the source since last read operation during a previous sync
+  * Incremental: Read records added to the source since the last sync job.
-      * Method 1: comparing to a cursor value
+      * Method 1: Using a cursor.
+Generally supported by all sources.
-      * Method 2: using [CDC](../cdc.md), only available for certain limited number of sources that can support it.
+      * Method 2: Method 2: Using change data capture.
+Only supported by some sources.
+See [CDC](../cdc.md) for more info.
-  * Full Refresh: Read everything in the source
+  * Full Refresh: Read everything in the source.

-2. The second part of the sync mode name denotes how destination connectors work, regardless of how the source is producing data:
+2. The second part of the sync mode name denotes how the destination connector writes data.
+This is not affected by how the source connector produced the data:

-  * Overwrite: Delete and then write over data in the destination that already exists
+  * Overwrite: Delete and then overwrite existing data in the destination.
-  * Append: Write by adding data to existing tables in the destination
+  * Append: Write by adding data to existing tables in the destination.
-  * Deduped History: Write by adding data to existing tables in the destination to keep a history of changes.
-The final table is produced by deduplicating the intermediate ones using a primary key.
+  * Deduped History: Write by first adding data to existing tables in the destination to keep a history of changes.
+The final table is produced by de-duplicating the intermediate ones using a primary key.

 A sync mode is therefore, a combination of a source and destination mode together.
 The UI exposes the following options, whenever both source and destination connectors are capable to support it for the corresponding stream:
 * [Full Refresh Overwrite](full-refresh-overwrite.md): Sync the whole stream and replace data in destination by overwriting it.